 - Surface level therapy sessions

-- Strong negative reaction to emotional connection
+- Negative reaction to emotional connection

 - Failure to repair relationships